-For the case, when $A$ has non-negative elements, the basic dynamic-programming scheme from \cite{Bellman} can be used to derive an algorithm, parameterized by $\|b\|_{\infty}$ and $k$.
-Using fast $(\min,+)$-convolution algorithms (see, for example, \cite{StructuredMinPlus} or \cite{KnapsackSubsetSum_SmallItems}), the same complexity bound can be used for systems in the \ref{standard_form} form with multiplicities.
-We emphasize it to the following statement: \begin{proposition} The problem \ref{OptProb} in the form \ref{standard_form} with multiplicities can be solved by an algorithm with the arithmetic complexity bound
+For the case when $A$ only has non-negative elements, the basic dynamic-programming scheme from \cite{Bellman} can be used to derive an algorithm, parameterized by $\|b\|_{\infty}$ and $k$.
+Using fast $(\min,+)$-convolution algorithms (see, for example, \cite{StructuredMinPlus} or \cite{KnapsackSubsetSum_SmallItems}), the same complexity bound can be used for systems in the \ref{standard_form} form with box constraints.
+We emphasize it in the following statement: \begin{proposition} The problem \ref{OptProb} in the form \ref{standard_form} with box constraints can be solved by an algorithm with the arithmetic complexity bound